pokt-network/pocket/docs/releases/README.md

 Code built from the default branch (i.e., `main`) is tagged as `latest`.

 Code built from commits in Pull Requests, is tagged as `pr-<number>`, as well as `sha-<7 digit sha>`.
-If you need to build an image from a Pull Request, attach a `build-image` label to the pull request to force CI to upload a container image from a non-main branch.
+If you need to build an image from a Pull Request, attach a `push-image` label to the pull request to force CI to upload a container image from a non-main branch.

 Once releases are managed, they will be tagged with the version number (e.g., `v0.0.1-alpha.pre.1`).